Are you ready to reduce and eliminate the head trash and negative thinking?

-There are many ways to deal with stress in everyday life.
-To really ease and erase head trash, you have to go beyond these techniques and remedies and do deeper inner work.
-This inner work helps you alleviate long standing negative self talk and the stressful emotional states that accompany it, while encouraging a positive change of mental and physical habits, attitudes and beliefs.
+There are many ways to deal with everyday stress.
+To really ease and erase head trash, you have to do deeper inner work.
+This inner work helps you alleviate habitual negative self talk and the stressful emotional states that accompany it.
+It encourages a positive change of mental and physical habits, attitudes, and beliefs.

-Let me forewarn you that sometimes doing this inner work may create a ripple effect of temporary additional mental distress.
+Note: Sometimes, doing inner work creates a ripple effect of temporary additional mental distress.
 Change is always a bit stressful.
 Also, making shifts in yourself and choices that threaten the status quo can upset other people.
-When this happens, use your favorite techniques to relieve mental stress and anxious feelings.
+When this happens, use your favorite techniques to relieve mental stress and anxious feelings or seek professional help.
 Otherwise, you may get derailed and fall back into old patterns.

-The payoff is that when you pull up the roots, or discard the trash, you will not be triggered into the stress response nearly as often.
-Over time, a natural by-product of these mental shifts and practices is a greater sense of inner calm and resilience.
+The payoff of using these techniques is that when you free yourself of the head trash, you will feel triggered to react less often.
+Over time, a natural by-product of these mental shifts is a greater sense of inner calm. joy, and resilience.
 Better health and a more relaxed mind and body will be your rewards.

-2. Shift your perceptions.
-It is not a situation that is stressful, but rather your perception of it.
+This may be a hard pill to swallow, but it is not a situation that is stressful, but rather your perception of it.
 This is why people react to the same exact circumstances differently.
-Some people will feel traumatized.
-Others may feel mildly upset.
+Some people feel traumatized.
+Others feel mildly upset.
 Others may find the silver lining.
 Depending on how you perceive what happened, how and to what extent you believe it affects your life, and how much control you feel, determines if and how strongly you trigger your stress response.

 When you embrace the mentality of being a victim, you blame and complain.
 The truth is that, even though bad things beyond your control do happen, you are ultimately responsible for your own thoughts and actions.
 When you shift your thoughts, perceptions and beliefs, your responses and actions naturally change.

-3. Be in the present moment.
 Bringing your attention to the present moment is a great way to relieve mental stress.
 Many people get all worried and upset fearing what may happen in the future or regretting what happened in the past.
 The truth is that the past and present only exist in your imagination.
-This mental habit activates the stress response for situations that are over and may never occur.
+The mental habit of reliving past events and imagining negative future events causes distress in mind and body as your brain responds with chemical signals as if it were real and happening now.

 When you project yourselves into the past and future you sacrifice the energy and attention you could be using to live a happier, healthier, more fulfilled life right now.